 Think of this as tequila’s answer to the flavored whiskey boom.
 This reposado is infused with spiced essential oils and a hint of agave nectar.
 The result is sprightly jalapeño and fresh-herb flavors that fade into a sweeter finish laced with coconut, cinnamon and white pepper.

-Aged for one month in former Napa cabernet barrels, this reposado tequila has a pleasingly rosy hue and mild tropical fruit and floral tones.
+Aged for one month in former Napa cabernet barrels, this blanco tequila has a pleasingly rosy hue and mild tropical fruit and floral tones.
 Note: The reposado expression, aged for six months in ex-wine casks, drinks even better, layering coconutty sweetness with crisp peppery notes but loses the distinctive pink.

 The name G4 refers to “four family generations,” distilling since 1937.
 This is a particularly savory, zesty pour, delivering fresh mint, jalapeño and tomato, finishing with black pepper and just a hint of vanilla.